hyperupcall/blog/content/posts/semantic-hotkeys.md

   - Example: `Ctrl+F` means **f**ind item in current document (rooted in English grammar)
   - Example: `Delete` and `PageUp`
     - These are dedicated keys, so their semantic meaning is inherently superficial
-    - Tangentially, not all keyboards have these buttons so their utility is questionable
+    - Not all keyboards have these buttons so their utility is questionable

-The shortcut `Ctrl+P` may mean **p**rint, **p**revious, or **p**roject.
-Furthermore, users' native tongue, keyboard, or keyboard layout may differ; these changes affect the intuitiveness and sensibility of the shortcut.
+Confusingly, the shortcut `Ctrl+P` may mean **p**rint, **p**revious, or **p**roject.
+Furthermore, users' native tongue, keyboard, or keyboard layout may differ; these differences affect the intuitiveness and sensibility of the shortcut.

 That is, more generally, semantic hotkeys are more resilient to any changes of the Human Computer Interface itself.